lightning-framework/lightning/README.md

 # Lightning

-An experimental light-weight web framework for Java built on Jetty.
+A simple, light-weight web framework for Java built on Jetty.

-The primary goal of this framework is to provide the convenience of PHP-style save-and-refresh development while enabling developers to leverage the type-safety and speed of Java.
-That said, the framework is still engineered to be fast!
+Our design goals are...

+  * To provide the convenience of PHP-style save-and-refresh development in Java
-The secondary goal of this framework is to make learning web development simple for beginners by having expressive yet simple APIs and powerful error reporting.
+  * To make web development simple for beginners by having simple, expressive APIs

 This framework was written for use in a course I taught at Rice University.

 # Features

-  - Built-in distributed sessions
+  - Powerful type-safe HTTP abstractions
-  - Built-in authentication and user management (groups and permissions in-progress)
+  - Built-in annotation-based request routing (w/ wildcards and parameters)
   - Built-in templating with Freemarker
-  - Built-in MySQL support
   - Built-in email support (via SMTP)
   - Built-in SSL support (w/ option to redirect insecure requests)
+  - Built-in MySQL support (w/ connection pooling, transactions)
+  - Built-in distributed sessions (via MySQL or other driver)
+  - Built-in authentication and users (via MySQL or other driver)
   - Built-in support for CAS authentication
   - Built-in support for HTTP multipart request processing and file uploads
   - Built-in validator for POST/GET parameters
-  - Built-in annotation-based routing with parameters and wildcards
-  - Built-in security features
-    - Passwords are encrypted with BCrypt
-    - Cookies are signed and verified with HMAC
-    - Only hashes stored in the database
   - Powerful development (debug) mode
     - **Develop without ever restarting the server** (PHP-style save and refresh)
     - **Detailed in-browser stack traces on errors**
     - Disables caching of static files
     - Disables caching of templates
-  - Powerful type-safe HTTP abstractions
-  - Support for async request processing
+  - Support for async request processing (via Servlet API)
   - Built-in support for websockets
   - Built-in support for HTTP/2
-  - Built-in support for argument injection
+  - Built-in support for custom dependency injection

 # Getting Started

-1. Write a configuration file.
-See documentation of `lightning.config.Config` for a description of options.
+### 1) Create a Configuration

+The first step is to build an instance of `lightning.config.Config`.
+You can build the instance in code anyway you like.
+A simple way is to parse it from a JSON-formatted file.

+All of the options are well-documented; see the source of `lightning.config.Config` for descriptions.

-In particular, you must define `scan_prefixes` so that the framework knows where to look for routes, exception handlers, and web sockets.
+In your config, you must define `scanPrefixes` - a list of packages in which the framework will look for controllers, exception handlers, and web sockets.

+An example JSON-formatted configuration file might look like:

 ```json
 {